-The average Temperature of the surface water was within the target range, but the water temperatures rose above the limit in July and stayed through August.
-Colder water can hold more oxygen, so cooler water is preferred for healthy lake ecology.
-Despite the water temperatures, the Dissolved Oxygen concentrations stayed within the target range for the entire summer.
+The average Temperature of the surface water was within the target range, but the water temperatures rose above the target in July and stayed through August.
+Colder water can hold more oxygen, so cooler water is preferred to promote healthy lake ecology.
+Despite the warmer water temperatures, the Dissolved Oxygen concentrations stayed within the target range for the entire summer.

 We also measured temperature at different depths to create a temperature profile.
 This data shows how the temperature changed with depth and whether or not a thermocline was present in the lake.
-The first graph below shows the data we collected in 2019.
-This summer, there was a thermocline in the water, between ten and twenty feet.
-In the spring, the water temperature decreased steadily from the surface to the lake bottom.
+The first graph below shows the data we collected this year.
+In the spring, the water temperatures decreased somewhat evenly from the surface to the lake bottom.
+During the summer testing events, there was a thermocline in the water, between ten and twenty feet, where the temperatures decreased sharply.